schmaustech/agent-installer-blog/README.md

 ## Creating the Install-config.yaml and Agent-config.yaml

-Now that we have the binary lets go ahead and create a directory that will contain the required manifests we need for our deployment that will get injected into the ISO we build:
+Now that we have the binary ready at <code>installer/bin/openshift-install</code> lets go ahead and create a directory that will contain the required manifests we need for our deployment that will get injected into the ISO we build:

 ~~~bash
 $ pwd